 Here, taxable income is determined based on the nature of the economic operations.
 To explain:

-it is determined by the transfer price minus the purchase price of the transferred capital and reasonable expenses related to generating income from capital transfer.
+For resident individuals, it is determined by the transfer price minus the purchase price of the transferred capital and reasonable expenses related to generating income from capital transfer.

 In case an enterprise makes accounting records in a foreign currency or an individual transfers capital contribution in a foreign currency, the transfer price and purchase price of the transferred capital portion shall be determined in foreign currency.
 In case an enterprise does accounting in Vietnamese dong or an individual transfers capital contribution in foreign currency, the transfer price must be determined in Vietnamese dong by the average exchange rate announced by The State Bank of Vietnam at the time of such transfer.
 The transfer price is the amount that an individual receives under the capital transfer contract.
 In case the contract does not specify the payment price or if the payment price in the contract is not consistent with the market price, the tax authority has the right to fix the transfer price in accordance with the law on tax administration.

 The purchase price (cost of gold sold) is the value of the contributed capital at the time of capital transfer.
 It includes (i) value of capital contributed to the establishment of the enterprise, (ii) value of additional contributions to capital, (iii) value of capital acquired by redemption, and (iv) value of capital from profits recorded.

 Related expenses are deductible when determining taxable income on capital transfer activities.
 Reasonable expenses incurred in connection with income from capital transfer, must be shown with invoices and documents according to the regulations.